mohsinalimat/ContainerScrollViewController/README.md

 You may also configure `ContainerScrollViewController` subclasses in code.

-It's also possible to use either of these approaches without subclassing, and instead use an arbitrary view controller in conjunction with the helper class `ContainerScrollViewEmbedder`.
+It's also possible to apply either of these approaches without subclassing, and instead use an arbitrary view controller in conjunction with the helper class `ContainerScrollViewEmbedder`.
 This is described below in the [Usage Without Subclassing](#usage-without-subclassing) section.

 ### Storyboards